 No, this is entirely incorrect.
 The two approaches are entirely complementary.
 Some of our IR partners have chosen not to host accepted manuscripts, but this is their choice.

 We do regularly scan and monitor posted content and we may formally request platforms to take down incorrectly shared content.
-We are hopeful that the new policies will reduce the need to send these notices and have developed a wide range of tools and technology to make sharing on platform such as Institutional Repositories easier.
+Through constant communication with platform owners and by making our policy explicit on these pages, we hope that the need to send these notices will be reduced.
+We have developed a wide range of tools and technology to make sharing on platforms such as institutional repositories easier.
 We also support the STM Article Sharing Principles to enable private scholarly sharing on commercial platforms.

-No. Our aim is to work with platforms rather than authors and we have never sent notices directly to authors.
-We may from time to time contact individual researchers to let them know that we have instructed the hosting platform to remove an incorrectly posted article and to let them know about alternative services.
+No. Our aim is to work with platforms rather than put any burden on authors, and we have never sent notices directly to authors.
+We may from time to time contact individual researchers to let them know that we have instructed the hosting platform to remove an incorrectly posted article and to inform them about alternative services.